5 Easy Steps for Successful Flow Cytometry

-The use of isotype controls is quite controversial; however they can assist in providing an estimation of non-specific binding through the Fc receptor as well as non-specific surface binding of the antibody and the fluorophore.
+The use of isotype controls is quite controversial (as discussed in our multi-color flow panel control article); however they can assist in providing an estimation of non-specific binding through the Fc receptor as well as non-specific surface binding of the antibody and the fluorophore.

 These controls are popular when building multicolor panels as they provide information on fluorophore spread and cross laser stimulation.